AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * Available control operations
 * Experimental constraints

-can modify the quantum response and therefore the preferred control strategy.
+These quantities can be obtained from the physical simulation and, where appropriate, from sensor or experimental data.

+An optimization or reinforcement-learning layer can then use the observed physical state to evaluate or select an appropriate control configuration.

 The computational structure is:

-> **Physical state → admissible control configuration → quantum evolution → sensing performance**
+> **Physical state → quantum response → control evaluation → sensing performance**

-This allows control strategies to be evaluated according to the actual physical conditions represented by the simulator.
+This allows control decisions to be evaluated against the actual physical conditions of the sensor rather than against an isolated abstract model.

+The approach is particularly relevant to physics-informed machine learning, where physical constraints and simulated quantum responses can be incorporated into the learning or optimization process.

 ---

+## Physics-Based Control Objectives

+Control optimization can be formulated around measurable physical objectives rather than an abstract optimization target.

+Relevant objectives include:

+* Quantum signal performance
+* Coherence preservation
+* Sensing sensitivity
+* Robustness to environmental variation
+* Control cost
+* Physical validity of the selected operation

+A conceptual multi-objective formulation is:

+> [!NOTE]
+> **Reward = sensing performance + coherence + robustness − control cost**

+The exact objective can be adapted to the sensing task and experimental constraints.

+This formulation provides a pathway for integrating physics-based optimization or reinforcement-learning methods with the simulated quantum sensor.

+---

 ## Sensor Response and Performance

-The final stage of the computational workflow evaluates the response of the NV sensor following the selected physical and control configuration.
+The final stage evaluates the response of the NV sensor under the selected physical and control configuration.

-Relevant quantities include:
+Relevant observables and performance measures include:

 * Quantum coherence
 * Energy-level structure
 * Signal response
-* Control performance
+* Control response
 * Robustness
 * Sensing sensitivity

-The performance evaluation provides the basis for comparing alternative sensor configurations and control strategies.
+These quantities provide the basis for comparing alternative sensor configurations and control strategies.

+The objective is not simply to simulate quantum dynamics, but to use the resulting dynamics to inform practical sensor-design decisions.

+---

+## Sensor Data and Adaptive Learning

+The framework can operate with physical states obtained from simulation as well as with suitable sensor or experimental measurements.

+A sensor state may contain information describing the current physical environment, such as:

+* Magnetic-field conditions
+* Local mechanical strain
+* Temperature
+* Decoherence characteristics
+* NV orientation
+* Experimental control constraints

+This information can be passed to an optimization or machine-learning layer to evaluate control configurations for the observed condition.

+The resulting architecture provides a pathway from **physical sensing data to quantum modeling and adaptive control**.

+This separation between the physical model and the learning layer also allows different optimization approaches to be investigated without changing the underlying NV quantum and mechanical models.

 ---